-Where our Graduates Go
+Where Our Grads Go

 Graduates of the NDSU microbiology program are well prepared for various career paths, including careers in the health sciences, biomedical industries, biotechnology, agricultural biosystems, food industries, pharmaceutical industries, and government agencies.
 In addition, many of our microbiology majors pursue professional or graduate school.